BioLM/py-biolm/docs/model-docs/ProteInfer_GO.rst

 -----------
 Description:
 -----------
-Proteins are highly diverse and can have a wide range of functions, and traditional methods for predicting protein function, such as homology-based approaches, can be limited by the availability of closely related sequences.
+Proteins exhibit vast diversity in sequences and functions.
+Homology-based approaches for functional prediction are inherently limited by availability of closely related sequences.
 ProteInfer, on the other hand, is able to learn patterns and relationships in protein sequences that are not based on homology, and it has been shown to be effective in predicting the function of proteins with limited homology to known sequences.

-*“Here we introduce ProteInfer, which instead employs deep convolutional neural networks to directly predict a variety of protein functions – Enzyme Commission (EC) numbers and Gene Ontology (GO) terms – directly from an unaligned amino acid sequence.” -Sanderson et al., 2023*
+*“Here we introduce ProteInfer, which instead employs deep convolutional neural networks to directly predict a variety of protein functions; Enzyme Commission (EC) numbers and Gene Ontology (GO) terms – directly from an unaligned amino acid sequence.” -Sanderson et al., 2023*

 .. note::
    for a more detailed description, please refer to the ProteInfer EC API docs.